 Any enrolment for the EcoTrail Wicklow® 2019 implies the tacit acceptance of the of the following regulations:

 A timed running race through the heart of the countryside, following nice trails of different kind.
-The distances of the EcoTrail Wicklow is over 4 courses with the following approximate distances – 18km, 25km, 42km and 80km.
+The distances of the EcoTrail Wicklow is over 4 courses with the following approximate distances – 18km, 28km, 45km and 80km.
 The start and finish are in Bray, Co Wicklow

-There is a limited time available, coupled with strict enforced cut off at the check points/service points fot the the 80km event.
+There is a limited time available, coupled with strict enforced cut off at the check points/service points for all events but particularly the 80km event.

 The race is open for anyone aged 18 or more on date of event.